Idorobots/upnod-card0117-tn64/README.md

 00000eb0: 4e20 424f 5820 4a55 4d50 5320 4f56 4552  N BOX JUMPS OVER
 00000ec0: 2054 4845 204c 415a 5920 4652 4f47 0a0d   THE LAZY FROG..
 ```

+## *Just use the leftovers, she'll be a'ight.*

+Some logic gates on the board are used in a sub-optimal way (either combined into another logic gate, or with signals travelling to the other side of the PCB and back).
+Most likely due to space/money constraints.

 # Why?